ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

                   self.resources.cpp_sources]
 ```

-Further, we may need to link against some libraries.
-We use the `-l:` gcc command-line syntax to specify the libraries:
+Further, you may need to link against some libraries.
+Use the `-l:` GCC command-line syntax to specify the libraries:

 ```python
 libraries = ["-l:" + lib for lib in self.resources.libraries]
 ```

-Now we construct a context for the Jinja2 template rendering engine, filling in the less complicated resources:
+Now, construct a context for the Jinja2 template rendering engine by filling in the less complicated resources:

 ```python
 ctx = {